 \section{Introduction}

-The axiomatic theory of risk measures, first initiated by the seminal paper of \citet{artzner}, has been widely studied during the last years.
-Value-at-Risk(VaR) is one of the most known and common risk measures used by practitioners and regulation authorities.
-However, VaR lacks one important property: it does not take into account the diversification effect.
+The axiomatic theory of risk measures, first initiated by the seminal paper of \cite{artzner}, has been widely studied over the past decades.
+The Value-at-Risk (VaR) is one of the best known and most common risk measures used by practitioners and regulation authorities.
+However, the VaR lacks one important property: it does not take into account the diversification effect.
 To circumvent this problem, the VaR was replaced by the Conditional Value-at-Risk (CVaR) and a more general framework of improved risk measures has been introduced: \textit{Utility-based Shortfall Risk} (SR).
-Nevertheless, when it comes to a system of financial institutions or portfolios, the question about how to assess the global risk as well as individual risks arise.
-Following the 2008 crisis, the traditional approach of measuring systemic risk that consists in considering each institution as a single entity isolated from other institutions, has shown its own limits.
-Indeed, with this approach, the risk associated to a vector of positions $X=(X_1,...,X_d)$ can be written as:
+Nevertheless, when it comes to a system of financial institutions or portfolios, the question about how to assess the global risk, as well as individual risks, arises.
+Following the 2008 crisis, the traditional approach of measuring systemic risk that consists in considering each institution as a single entity isolated from other institutions, has shown some limits.
+Indeed, with this approach, the risk associated with a vector of positions $X=(X_1,...,X_d)$ can be written as:

 where each $\eta_i$ is a univariate risk measure.
-Then, \citet{chen2013axiomatic} proposed an approach that is very close in spirit to the axiomatic framework initiated by \citet{artzner}.
-They showed that any systemic risk measure verifying certain axioms is the composition of a univariate risk measure $\eta$ and an aggregation $\Lambda$, i.e.,
+Then, \cite{chen2013axiomatic} proposed an approach whose spirit is very close to the axiomatic framework initiated by \cite{artzner}.
+They showed that any systemic risk measure verifying certain axioms can be written as the composition of a univariate risk measure $\eta$ and an aggregation $\Lambda$, i.e.,